siduction/sidu-manual/data/en/0717-systemd-boot_en.md

 File system drivers for the XBOOTLDR partition may have to be stored under `/efi`.
 sd-boot can only boot operating systems from partitions of the same medium.
 To boot operating systems from other media, use the ChainLoader method to GRUB or another boot loader.

+siduction installs the boot manager GRUB automatically.
+It is not possible to select sd-boot during the installation.
+If you switch to sd-boot later, sd-boot creates customized initrd for each kernel present in the system.
+Only with these initrd will sd-boot boot.

 **systemd-boot functions:**

 - Boot from fully encrypted hard disk.